 In 2015, the World Economic Forum identified a lack of freshwater resources as the most significant global risk for the next decade.
-There is a scarcity of accurate streamflow indicators and forecasts, which are critical in climate change response and disaster preparedness, as well as cloud computing for governments in developing countries with limited budgets.
+There is a scarcity of accurate streamflow indicators and forecasts, which are critical in disaster preparedness and response, as well as cloud computing for governments in developing countries with limited budgets.

 The Solution

-The Global Water Sustainability Initiative (GEOGloWS) is a user-driven initiative that aims to assist scientists and organizations in addressing the multidisciplinary challenges associated with achieving global water sustainability.
+The Global Water Sustainability Initiative (GEOGloWS) is an International Effort and user-driven initiative that aims to assist scientists and organizations in addressing the multidisciplinary challenges associated with achieving global water sustainability.
 The combination of modern computing technologies with hydrologic sciences and satellite enabled by web services and cloud computing is the key innovation.

 Services: